 If you have a question or concern, do not hesitate to bring it to the attention of the teacher most directly involved.
-If the concern is not resolved, the Director or Office Manager, Jenna Furstenau, can be reached at adminasst@loloschildcare.com or 208-745-8187.
-The Office staff is available to assist parents and staff in resolving concerns.
+If the concern is not resolved, the Director, Alexis Aylworth, can be reached at director@loloschildcare.com or 208-745-8187.
+The Director is available to assist parents and staff in resolving concerns.